Mikyo/metapattern.github.io/eyenetra_v3.md

 ##### Operations #####
 Lion Isis is a transmedia producer, strategist, and entrepreneur.

 Lion has managed interdisciplinary creative teams for the last 8 years across design, film, and product development, both on the agency and brand side.
 In 2012, Lion joined Soma Water, a consumer product start-up, as Chief of Staff where he helped raise over $4mm in investment.
-Inc. Magazine declared Soma as one of the most “Audacious Companies of 2013” alongside Redbull and Square.
+Inc. Magazine declared Soma as one of the *Most Audacious Companies of 2013* alongside Redbull and Square.
 Lion is a long time student of the lean startup methodology, having managed nearly a dozen Agile teams across continents to build innovative new brands and consumer focused products.

 <img src="/lib/img/team-assets/marwan.png" width="120px" alt="" class="round">